anthemion-org/ogle-web/README.md

 Classes — and more specifically, prototypal inheritance — also provide efficient support for method APIs, because they allow a single set of method instances to be shared throughout the class.
 Methods can be attached directly to plain objects, but this causes separate instances to be allocated _for every object_.
 Even `bind` creates a new function instance, one that wraps the function from which it was called.
 This could waste a lot of memory, and it is also very slow.
 This project requires high performance in the word search, so I tested a number of ‘fancy object’ creation strategies in the Pt2 module, which is used extensively in that search.
 The first two allow methods to target the object with `this`, while the last captures object state in a closure, making `this` unnecessary:

-- Defining the API within the Pt2 object literal returned from `uNew` caused the ‘SearchBoard uExec: Speed’ test (averaged over five trials, each set to 2000 iterations) to run 33% longer than the ‘stereotype’ implementation;
+- Defining the API within the Pt2 object literal returned from `uNew` caused the ‘SearchBoard uExec: Speed’ test (over five trials, each set to 2000 iterations) to run 33% longer than the ‘stereotype’ implementation;

 - Using `bind` to attach the externally-defined API after the object was instantiated caused the test to run 38% longer;